jo2267/Double-bilayer-CrI3-simulation/README.md

 ### Monte Carlo simulations

 The code can also implement Monte Carlo simulations by the Metropolis-Hastings algorithm.
-See LLG.py for an example of usage.

 ### Landau–Lifshitz–Gilbert dynamics

 Real-time dynamics governed by the Landau–Lifshitz–Gilbert equation can be simulated as well.
-See LLG.py for an example of usage.

 ### Dependencies